 No matter where I go in the world, I tend to bring along some of the same items in my backpack.
-When it comes to packing, especially for long-term travel across continents, I like to pack things…
+When it comes to packing, especially for long-term travel across continents, my packing philosophy is to bring things that…

-- That are useful in multiple climates and types of environments
+- Are useful in multiple climates and types of environments

-- With more than one use (e.g. jojoba oil is for moisturizing my skin AND for removing makeup; this means I don’t need to pack an extra makeup remover)
+- Have more than one use (e.g. jojoba oil is for moisturizing my skin AND for removing makeup; this means I don’t need to pack an extra makeup remover)

-- That are comfortable, especially when it comes to shoes since I only travel with a few pairs and wear them walking all around day in and day out.
+- Are comfortable, especially when it comes to shoes since I only travel with a few pairs and wear them walking all around day in and day out

 So whether I’m packing for hiking at altitude in Peru, or sweating it out on a tropical Thai island, here are some of my most-used travel items I bring along: